This is Chapter 3 of The Ultimate Guide to Opportunity Zone Investing

-Each program was developed to incentivize capital investment in under-served areas of the country.
+Each program was developed to incentivize capital investment in under-invested areas of the country.
 But there are key differences in the mechanics of how this goal is achieved.

 Under the NMTC program, a taxpayer invests cash in a special financial intermediary termed a Community Development Entity (CDE), which then invests in businesses within a zone.
 Each CDE must be pre-approved by the Treasury Department and is required to provide governance rights to community representatives.

-Under the opportunity zones program, there is much less oversight.
+Under the Opportunity Zones program, there is much less oversight.
 A taxpayer invests capital gains into qualified opportunity zone funds, which then invests in businesses within a zone.
-But unlike CDEs, which must be pre-approved by Treasury, OZ funds simply self-certify.
-There is zero pre-approval process and no requirement to provide governance rights to community representatives.
+But unlike CDEs, which must be pre-approved by Treasury, Opportunity Zone funds simply self-certify.
+There is zero pre-approval process, no community benefit requirement, and no requirement to provide governance rights to community representatives.

-The tax benefit differs substantially.
-In the NMTC program, an annual tax credit equal to the amount invested in a Community Development Entity (CDE) is granted to the taxpayer.
-But the taxpayer would still owe tax on any gains incurred by the CDE.
+The tax benefit differs substantially as well.
+In the NMTC program, a dollar-for-dollar annual tax credit equal to the amount invested in a Community Development Entity (CDE) is granted to the taxpayer.
+But the taxpayer would still owe tax on any gains realized by the CDE.

-Under the opportunity zones program, investors can deploy capital gains from any asset into a qualified opportunity zone fund.
+But under the Opportunity Zones program, investors can deploy capital gains from any asset into a qualified opportunity zone fund.
 There are three tax benefits of this program: 1) deferral of capital gains tax until December 31, 2026; 2) reduction of capital gains tax due; 3) elimination of tax due on capital gains from opportunity zones investments.